armbian/os/README.md

 - Nightly images are build once per day, at 5:00 AM UTC
 - Manually, when Armbian [release manager](https://github.com/orgs/armbian/teams/release-manager) executes a build action

-# Want to enable images for your board?

-Armbian build system includes many build configurations, but we are producing only some possible build options for all images.
-Only the most popular ones get everything, while others get the bare minimum, some nothing.

-To enable a board that exists in [build configurations](https://github.com/armbian/build/tree/main/config/boards), edit [yaml files here](userpatches/) and send a pull request.
-The configuration file is self-explanatory.

 ## Development

 - [Pull request](https://github.com/armbian/build/pulls)